Privacy and credit reporting policy

 More generally, we may also use and disclose your personal information:

-- to assess the performance of our website and to improve the operation of the website;
+- to assess the performance and improve the operation of our website;

 - to conduct business processing functions including providing personal information to our related bodies corporate, contractors, service providers or other third parties;